threefoldtech/info_grid/src/farmers/farming_optimization/farming_costs.md

 ***

 In this section, we used **k = 10 mbps**.
-If you follow those guidelines, you will most probably have a decent bandwidth for your Threefold farm.
-For the time being, the goal is to have farmers building Threefold farms and scale them reasonably with their available bandwidth.
+If you follow those guidelines, you will most probably have a decent bandwidth for your ThreeFold farm.
+For the time being, the goal is to have farmers building ThreeFold farms and scale them reasonably with their available bandwidth.

 Stay tuned for official bandwidth parameters in the future.